Sciatica Treatment in Singapore

 Your sciatic nerve is your body’s longest nerve, running from your spinal cord down to each leg.
 Sciatica is a sensation that refers to pain, numbness, tingling, or weakness along the nerve (your hips, buttocks, legs).

 Sciatica is a symptom (not a condition by itself) of pressure on the nerve that is typically caused by herniated lumbar disc, narrowing of the spine (spinal stenosis), spondylolisthesis, among others.
-Pregnancy is also another common cause for sciatica.
+Pregnancy is also another common cause of sciatica.

 What are the symptoms and effects of sciatica?